GravityTM/WRO-Future-Engineers-2025/README.md

-# YOLO Cube Detection & Distance Estimation
+# YOLO Cube Detection and Distance Estimation

 This project uses a **YOLOv8 model** and OpenCV to detect cubes (green and red), estimate their distance from the camera, and show navigation hints (`⬅ LEFT` or `RIGHT ➡`) depending on the closest cube.
 ---